Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 If you’re looking to get software, Inkscape with the Ink/Stitch embroidery extension is the best free embroidery software I’ve found.
 Because I have a Cricut Maker, I like to create SVG files in Inkscape and then sometimes digitize them into embroidery files using Ink/Stitch.
-If you have knowledge of vector graphics, this is a GREAT program.
-However, if you’re new to embroidery and graphic design, it’s complicated to learn and has minimal support available.
+If you know vector graphics, this is a GREAT program.
+However, it isn’t very easy to learn and has minimal support available if you’re new to embroidery and graphic design.

 For a budget, more beginner-friendly software, I recommend checking out Embrilliance Essentials or Sew What Pro as basic design editing software.
 They have good support and many beginner tutorials available because they are widely used software options.

-If you’re looking to create your own designs, also known as digitizing, Hatch, Embird, and Embrilliance Stitch Artist are three of the most popular programs for home embroidery enthusiasts.
+If you’re looking to create your own designs, also known as digitizing, Hatch, Embird, and Embrilliance Stitch Artist are three of the best digitizing embroidery software options for home embroidery enthusiasts.